acll19/terraform-eks-example/README.md

 2. Open [localhost:3000](http://localhost:3000?name=EKS-Terraform-Example) in your browser (Remember to provide a `?name` query string)
 3. Go to the [AWS S3](https://s3.console.aws.amazon.com/s3/home) page in the AWS Console to see the results.

+### 6. Terraform destroy

+AFter you have played enough with Terraform, you might want to delete all AWS resources you have created.
+You can do so by going into the `eks-and-s3` folder and running `terraform distroy -var-file=variables-dev.tfvars`.
+Keep in mind that you have to delete the generated file from the S3 bucket before running this command, because you can't delete a bucket that is not empty.

 ## Useful Commands

 ```Shell